Opioid Use and Addiction Disorders

 • Risky behaviour or thrill-seeking

-Opioids are highly addictive, for the main reason of their ability to trigger powerful reward centers in the brain (18).
-OUD has been described as a condition that starts as pleasurable, but then turns into something the individual cannot live without.
+Opioids are highly addictive, mainly because of their ability to trigger powerful reward centers in the brain (18).
+OUD has been described as a condition that starts as pleasurable but then turns into something the individual cannot live without.
 It is an out-of-control feeling and desire to use the drug even though it causes distress and harm repeatedly (18).

 Ask yourself...